Fused K-operators and the $q$-Onsager algebra: Summary and outlook

-\item Secondly, given those transfer matrices generated from various images of ${\cal A}_q$, the problem of cha\-rac\-te\-ri\-zing their spectral properties -- leading to the eigenstates and eigenvalues of the Hamiltonian -- is consequently reduced to the diagonalization of the images of $\{{\cal I}_{2k+1}|k\in{\mathbb N}\}$.
-For the simplest example of the quotient of ${\cal A}_q$ known as the Askey-Wilson algebra, for irreducible finite-dimensional representations the problem is solved in~\cite{BP19}, combining the theory of Leonard pairs and the so-called modified algebraic Bethe ansatz~\cite{BC13,B14,BP14}.
-A similar analysis for ${\cal A}_q$ remains to be done.
+\item[(2)] Secondly, given those transfer matrices generated from various images of ${\mathcal A}_q$, the problem of cha\-rac\-te\-ri\-zing their spectral properties -- leading to the eigenstates and eigenvalues of the Hamiltonian -- is consequently reduced to the diagonalization of the images of~$\{{\mathcal I}_{2k+1}|k\in{\mathbb N}\}$.
+For the simplest example of the quotient of ${\mathcal A}_q$ known as the Askey--Wilson algebra, for irreducible finite-dimensional representations the problem is solved in~\cite{BP19}, combining the theory of Leonard pairs and the so-called modified algebraic Bethe ansatz~\cite{B14,BC13,BP14}.
+A similar analysis for ${\mathcal A}_q$ remains to be done.

-\item Let us mention that the construction of a universal $Q$-operator for ${\cal A}_q$ and corresponding TQ-relations may be also addressed.
-In that case, it would be desirable to construct the analogue of the fused K-operator for $j\rightarrow \infty$ as suggested in \cite{YNZ06}, see also \cite{VW20,T20}.
+\item[(3)] The K-operators are also used to construct the Baxter's $Q$-operator for diagonal boundary conditions~\cite{BT17,VW20} and triangular boundary conditions~\cite{T19, T20}.
+The construction of a~universal $Q$-operator for ${\mathcal A}_q$ and corresponding TQ-relations may be also addressed.
+In that case, it would be desirable to construct the analogue of the fused K-operator for~${j\rightarrow \infty}$ as suggested in \cite{YNZ06}, see also \cite{T20,VW20}.

-\item Finally, it is very desirable to construct K-operators of arbitrary complex spins, i.e., associated to $\Uq$ Verma modules of complex weights, as it would give essentially the corresponding universal K-matrix.
+\item[(4)] Finally, it is very desirable to construct K-operators of arbitrary complex spins, i.e., associated to $\Uq$ Verma modules of complex weights, as it would give essentially the corresponding universal K-matrix.
 Such integrable quantum spin-chains with integrable boundary conditions based on the Verma modules were recently introduced~\cite{CGS}, and it was shown~\cite{CGJS} a deep connection to the $q$-Onsager algebra via the common XXZ spin chain spectrum with the integrable non-diagonal boundary conditions. \end{itemize}

-{\bf Acknowledgments:} We thank A.~Appel, P.~Terwilliger, and B.~Vlaar for stimulating discussions.
-P.B. and A.M.G. are supported by C.N.R.S.
-The work of A.M.G. was also partially supported by the ANR grant JCJC ANR-18-CE40-0001.